clrung/HeartsScoreboard/README.md

-# Hearts Scoreboard
+# Hearts Scorepad
-This is a scoreboard for the [Hearts playing card game](http://en.wikipedia.org/wiki/Hearts).
+This is a scorepad for the [Hearts playing card game](http://en.wikipedia.org/wiki/Hearts).